07 October 2021

 Considering how many people are affected by this incredibly serious problem, it would seem that ensuring the availability of websites and applications should also be a top concern of private sectors, especially banks and finance, healthcare, travel, etc.

-Disabled users and their online struggle
+Disabled users and their online struggle with accessibility issues

 If you’re in any way engaged in software development (especially Quality Assurance), you should be aware of the problems that disabled people face online.